 A large-scale dataset of document images reflecting real-world document variety, along with question and answer pairs will be released according to the schedule on the right.

-The challenge will comprise two tasks.
-On one hand, a typical VQA task, where natural language questions are defined over single documents, and an answer needs to be generated by interpreting the document image.
+- Task 1 - Single Document VQA: Is a typical VQA style task, where natural language questions are defined over single documents, and an answer needs to be generated by interpreting the document image.
 No list of pre-defined responses will be given, hence the problem cannot be easily treated as an n-way classification task.
-On the other hand, a retrieval-style task where given a question, the aim is to identify and retrieve all the documents in a large document collection that are relevant to answering this question.

 Extended: Special Issue on Scene Text Reading and its Applications